-We’ve already covered a lot of ground in our exploration of house buying companies and the cash-buying real estate landscape.
-However, you may still have some lingering questions, which we aim to address below.
+We’ve already covered a lot of ground in our exploration of house buying companies and the real estate landscape teeming with cash buyers.
+However, you may still have some additional questions, which we aim to address below.

-1. Is a home-buying company the right choice for you?
+1. Is a homebuying company the right choice?

-2. What are the main reasons for selling to a homebuying company?
+2. What are the main reasons for selling to a house buying company?

 How you choose to sell your home is always a personal decision, but here are a few scenarios that could make working with a house buying company seem more appealing.

-- You’re relocating for a job or other time-sensitive life change.
+- You’re relocating for a job or have another time-sensitive life change.

 - You inherited a home and want to liquidate that asset.

 - You don’t want to deal with the hassle of staging and showings.